 TRY A NEW ACTIVITY ON YOUR HOLIDAY

-Blair Castle Caravan Park: The park is in a large estate north of Pitlochry in Highland Perthshire and there are many activities:
+Blair Castle Caravan Park, near Pitlochry: The park is on a large estate north of Pitlochry in Highland Perthshire:

 - walking: way-marked trails through the woods and over the moors.
-From one to ten miles long, of varying degrees of difficulty.
+1-10 miles long, of varying degrees of difficulty.
 Trails for visitors with impaired mobility.
-Brochure available.

-- cycling: bring your own cycle or hire one from the supplier in the village (ask the holiday park for information).
-Several of the way-marked trails are suitable for cycling.
+- cycling: bring your own cycle or hire one from the supplier in the village (ask the Caravan Park for information).
+Several trails are suitable for cycling.